debridge-finance/dln-taker/README.md

 As for now, deBridge uses two buckets of tokens for asset routing:
 1. the USDC token, emitted by Circle Inc. on every DLN supported chain, and
-1. the ETH coin, on Ethereum, Arbitrum and Linea, and
+1. the ETH coin, on Ethereum, Arbitrum, Base and Linea, and
 1. the wETH token, on Avalanche, BNB Chain and Polygon

 Both buckets are explicitly defined in the sample configuration file [here](./sample.config.ts)), so every taker is required to **load theirs address with enough USDC and ETH on every chain you are willing to fulfill orders on**.